kittypr/PandocOdsWriter/README.md

 4) Pandoc replaces underline with italic.

 More information about styles usage:
-1) Create 'styles.ods' (or download it https://github.com/kittypr/PandocOdsWritter) in script's directory.
+1) Create 'styles.ods' with following styles (or download it https://github.com/kittypr/PandocOdsWritter) in script's directory.
    This file will be used as default style file.
 2) If you create your own styles and use it with '-r mystyles.ods', you should declare style with the following name:
  - 'tablehead' - for table's headers.
 Pandoc makes first row the header row usually.